x10-lang/x10-applications/LatticeQCD/README.txt

-4. X10 version with Native X10 on single place (in LatticeQCDsingleplace/src/)
+4. X10 version with Native X10 of sequential version (in LatticeQCDseq/src/)

 4a.
 Building